kaltura/Kaltura-Library-Export-Excel/README.md

 # Kaltura Account Dump API Script
 This script loops through all entries, categories and chosen metadata profile (or filtered list of entries) in a specified Kaltura account.
-It then saves the entry and metadata fields (Entry per line) into an Excel (xml format) file.
+It then saves the entry and metadata fields (Entry per line) into an Excel (XML format) file.

 # Configurations and running the script
 To use this script, follow these steps: